 - 1. Reimbursement rates for lodging are proposed by the ADOA Director, reviewed and approved by the JLBC, and published by the ADOA. - 2.
 Lodging, the total cost of which is less than or equal to the published limits applicable to the destination, may be reimbursed or paid by the State when purchased in conjunction with official State business. - 3.
 To be eligible for reimbursement, the lodging must be for a traveler in travel status. - 4.
 To be in travel status, a traveler must be more than fifty (50) miles from both the traveler's residence and his regular duty post. - 5.
-Except in the case of conference lodging (See SAAM 5040.), reimbursement or payment for lodging may not exceed the lesser of the actual amount paid for the lodging or maximum applicable lodging reimbursement rate contained in the Travel Reimbursement Tables.
+Reimbursement or payment for lodging may not exceed the lesser of the actual amount paid for the lodging or maximum applicable lodging reimbursement rate contained in the Travel Reimbursement Tables.
 (See SAAM 5095.) - 6.
-The published lodging reimbursement rates are the room rates before taxes and other charges. - 7.
+The published lodging reimbursement rates are known as "rack rates," which is to say, the room rate before taxes and other charges. - 7.
 The following may always be added to the published reimbursement rates to determine the total amount of a lodging reimbursement: - 7.1.
 Taxes imposed by any authority with jurisdiction, such as state and local sales taxes, hospitality taxes, etc. - 7.2.
-Non-discretionary, non-elective unavoidable charges or surcharges a governmental entity may impose for utilities, linens, etc.
+Non-discretionary, non-elective unavoidable charges or surcharges the lodging establishment may impose for utilities, linens, etc. - 8.
+The following may never be reimbursed: - 8.1.
+Mini-bar charges for alcoholic beverages. - 8.2.
+Movies.